 A comparison of the overall results for recent years is presented in Table 6 of the OS Summary Report.
-The Table shows the number of laboratories assigned 'Pass' and 'Fail' flags for the OS exercises over the past seventeen years based upon the current NMBAQC Scheme standards (see Description of the Scheme Standards for the Benthic Invertebrate Component).
-This year's ninety-nine Own Samples resulted in a pass rate of 96% (the highest being 100% achieved in exercise OS01 that involved just fourteen samples; the lowest being 67% recorded in Year 7 from forty-five samples).
-The number of non-returned results, 'Deemed Fails', have been significantly reduced in recent years of the Scheme due to the sending of 'deadline reminders' dispatched throughout the Scheme year.
-Table 7 shows the trend of OS results for each participating laboratory over the past seventeen years.
-There appears to be a fairly high level of consistency within each laboratory with an overall increase in data quality, i.e. generally fewer failing samples and a higher average Bray-Curtis similarity score.
-The commitment of participants to address 'failing' samples is also increasingly evident; these remedial actions are highly commendable and reflect the value of quality assured data (see 2.5.4.3 Remedial Action).
-Monitoring the situation over a longer period is required before a firm statement about changes in laboratory standards could be made.
+The table shows the number of laboratories assigned 'Pass' and 'Fail' flags for the OS exercises over the past eighteen years based upon the current NMBAQC Scheme standards (see Description of the Scheme Standards for the Benthic Invertebrate Component).
+This year's 108 Own Samples resulted in a pass rate of 94% (the highest being 100% achieved in exercise OS01 that involved just fourteen samples; the lowest being 67% recorded in Year 7 from 45 samples).
+Table 7 shows the trend of OS results for each participating laboratory over the past eighteen years: There is a fairly high level of consistency within each laboratory with an overall increase in data quality, i.e. generally fewer failing samples and a higher average Bray-Curtis similarity score.
+The commitment of participants to address 'failing' samples is also increasingly evident; these remedial actions are highly recommendable and reflect the value of quality assured data (see 2.5.4.3 Remedial Action).
+Monitoring the situation over a longer period is required before a firm statement about changes in laboratory standards can be made.
 However, the introduction of 'blind' audits in Scheme Year 8 has not caused an increase in the number of failures, as initially expected.